marneninarahari/Automated-Pathology-Detection-for-Medical-Images/README.md

 #### Task 2: Visualize the heatmap/saliency/features using any method of your choice to demonstrate what regions of interest contribute to Diabetic Retinopathy and Glaucoma, respectively.

-#### Task 3: Using the unlabelled data set in the 'test' folder augment the training data (semi-supervised learning) and reported the variation in classification performance on test data set.
+#### Task 3: Using the unlabelled data set in the 'test' folder augment the training data (semi-supervised learning) and reported the variation in classification performance on the test data set.